ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 ### ARIA Considerations

 > NOTE: From Pearson's [Toggletip](https://accessibility.pearson.com/resources/developers-corner/reference-library/tooltips-and-toggletips/index.php) reference document.
+We should follow the intent of this reference document, but Nimble best practices may differ from any requirements listed here.
+Any differences should be called out in the HLD.

 #### Triggering